Rookiee111/AdvertiseX-Data-Engineering/README.md

 Built on the Presto distributed SQL query engine, Athena enables querying data directly from S3 in a structured format, facilitating swift data exploration.
 This can significantly shorten the time to market decision-making.
 Athena is not only cost-effective and user-friendly with its support for SQL but also boasts fast performance.
 It's engineered on principles similar to Spark and integrates seamlessly with other AWS services.

+**Orchestration**
+Apache Airflow is a robust choice for orchestrating complex data workflows, thanks to its open-source nature, which makes it a cost-effective solution.
+1) Airflow provides exceptional flexibility for developing custom pipelines, with extensive options for interfacing with diverse data sources and destinations.
+2) It's built with a rich set of APIs that facilitate not only scheduling but also event-driven execution of tasks.
+3) Technically, Airflow's design, based on directed acyclic graphs (DAGs), allows for clear and manageable structuring of data tasks, which simplifies dependencies and scheduling.
+4) The dynamic pipeline generation feature enables creating workflows that are dynamic and responsive to changes in data or environment.
+5) Additionally, Airflow’s rich user interface provides detailed visibility into the status of tasks, logs, and troubleshooting – a valuable feature for monitoring pipeline health and failure recovery.
+6) With a large and active community, users benefit from a vast repository of custom operators and frequent updates, further enhancing its capabilities and resilience.